icons8/lunacy-docs/docs/teams.md

 ## Free plan vs paid plan

-You can try out how teams work on a free plan.
+You can try out teams on a free plan.
 When you think you are ready, you can switch to our paid plan.

 How it works with the **free plan**: